Configure Federated Authentication

 Click Manage Identity Providers and Link an Identity Provider to Atlas to ensure that your users are authenticated through your trusted IdP.

 Click Manage Domains and Map Domains to your Identity Provider to simplify the login experience for users from specified domains.
 Atlas authenticates users through a mapped IdP if their email address matches a mapped domain.

 After federating authentication, you can simplify user authorization.
 In the Federation Management console, click Manage Organizations.
 You can perform these activities:

 Map Atlas organizations to your IdP.

 Map Atlas roles to groups in your IdP.

 End-to-end tutorials on implementing federated authentication:

-When you configure federated authentication and users authenticate through your IdP, Atlas 2FA for those users is bypassed.
-If a user authenticates through your IdP and has 2FA for their Atlas account enabled, Atlas does not prompt the user for 2FA.
+Atlas bypasses 2FA for users who authenticate with federated authentication through your IdP.
+If a user authenticates through your IdP and has 2FA for their Atlas account enabled, Atlas doesn't prompt the user for 2FA.
 Instead, you can configure your trusted IdP to prompt users for 2FA.
 To learn more, see Manage Your Multi-Factor Authentication Options.